minio/docs/source/replication/enable-server-side-two-way-bucket-replication.rst

 - To configure one-way "active-passive" replication between MinIO clusters, see :ref:`minio-bucket-replication-serverside-oneway`.

-MinIO Active-Active replication is designed for synchronizing objects between two MinIO clusters.
-MinIO does not support Active-Active replication between more than two clusters (multi-site).
-Enterprises looking to implement multi-site replication should consider leveraging `MinIO SUBNET
-<https://min.io/pricing?ref=docs>`__ support to access the expertise, planning,
-and engineering resources required for addressing that use case.
+This tutorial covers configuring Active-Active replication between two MinIO clusters.
+For a tutorial on multi-site replication between three or more MinIO clusters, see :ref:`minio-bucket-replication-serverside-multi` (new in VERSION).

 .. seealso::